vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/presentation/README.md

 :::

-You can also pass an object for configuration.

-`presentation.plugins` receives an array of strings, allowing you to freely config whether to enable some preset plugins.
+`presentation` also receives an array of strings, allowing you to freely config whether to enable some built-in plugins.

 ::: tip

-Acceptable plugins are:
+Built-in plugins are:

 - `"highlight"`
 - `"math"`